-Volunteers in the hospice work in three shifts of four hours each, between the hours of 9:00 am and 9:00 pm, seven days a week, every day of the year.
+Volunteers in the hospice work shifts of typically four hours each, between the hours of 9:00 am and 9:00 pm, seven days a week, every day of the year.

-Volunteers working at special events work as needed.
+Volunteers working at special events work shifts as needed.

 Do volunteers perform work that requires licensing?

-No. Our volunteers focus on enhancing the quality of life of our children and families by helping to create a home-like environment and providing added opportunities for activities and interaction with others.
+No. Our volunteers focus on companionship, enhancing the quality of life of our children and families by providing added opportunities for activities and interaction with others.